mzgaljic/Sterrio/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

 Fabric: Copyright 2015 Twitter, Inc. All Rights Reserved.
 Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
 OSS: http://get.fabric.io/terms/opensource.txt

 ## GCDiscreetNotificationView

-This control is dual licensed:

-You can use it for free under the MIT licence below or, if you require non-attribution you can purchase the commercial licence available at http://www.cocoacontrols.com/authors/gcamp

----

 Copyright (c) 2011 Guillaume Campagna